These 21 Powerful PowerPoint tips will add enormous value to your presentation. Create the impact you want to make not just verbally but visually.

 If you’re creating a slide that is designed to show you are on target, don’t use a bulls- eye at the centre of a target with an arrow in it.
 If you’re talking about a partnership don’t use a handshake.
 They are boring, obvious and unimaginative so think of something completely different.

-Write down what it is you are trying to convey together with the obvious images that come to mind and then brainstorm all of the other possibilities that could help you to illustrate the same thing.
+Write down what it is you are trying to convey together with the obvious images that come to mind.
+Then brainstorm all of the other possibilities that could help you to illustrate the same thing.

 17. Think quality